oracle/cluster-api-provider-oci/test/README.md

 - Install `kustomize`
 - If you have a running `kind` cluster, please delete the `kind` cluster

-# Export the following auth settings
+# Export the following auth settings if user principal is used as credential
    ```bash
    export OCI_TENANCY_ID=<tenancy-id>
    export OCI_USER_ID=<use-id>